stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 1. _Events_ in the real world that the machine can _sense_
 2. _Actions_ in the real world that the machine can _cause_

+## Functional And Non-functional Requirements

+There are two general types of requirements for system at a high-level:

+1. **Functional**: what the system does or computation to solve the problem
+2. **Non-functional**: refers to the system's qualities, e.g., security, usability, etc.